 Here's a peek behind the scenes for any of you wondering what the glamorous jet-set life of someone who sits around reading comic books for a living: You get a lot of press releases.
 I think there was one week before San Diego where I was getting 40 of those things every day, which is well past what I would consider critical mass for PR.
 What I'm getting at here is that with so many press releases coming across the desk, it takes a lot to get me excited about them.

 And then you get one where Ryan North, Shelli Paroline and Braden Lamb, the award-winning team behind the Adventure Time comic, are doing a story about a dinosaur in a spacesuit.
 And now you have my attention.

 There are a few things that I truly love.
 One is dinosaurs.
 The other is cartoonish mayhem.
 So it should come as no surprise to anybody that I am a huge fan of the 1988 Dinosaurs Attack! card series from Topps...

 Platforms like Kickstarter and IndieGoGo have given creators with projects than tend to skew a little more esoteric a way to raise money outside of getting published through traditional routes.
 Sometimes, however, the crowd sourced sites give the people what they want...

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://comicsalliance.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://comicsalliance.com using your original account information.